 Palapa Tiki-Style Umbrella

 Exotic umbrellas where the canopy is made of polypropylene faux grass cover that makes it look like a grass tiki hut.
-You can use it not only at the home yard, but they’re a better fit for the beach and pool.
+You can use it not only in the home yard, but they’re a better fit for the beach and pool.

 The design and look of the canopy differentiate it from conventional patio umbrellas.
 They’re better at sunny and calm weather, but you can use them in windy weather too.

 If you’re using it home with a patio table, then a 50-pound around stand base is needed.
 In the case of using it in the wind, a 70-pound base is recommended.
 But you can simply stick it deep in the sand if you’re using it on the beach.